MekManager/skunkworks/MinimalApp/README.md

 should only be updating based on the state of the application.
 This makes it one of the few imperative parts of the application, and thus I try to keep any logic out of it.
 Unfortunately, because of how Dragula works I needed to put logic in there.
-Redux does keep the logic pretty tight, but it is there.
-The Renderer can change because either:
+Redux does keep the logic pretty tight, but it _is_ there.
+The renderer can change because either:
   - A. There is a new part of a page to be made dynamic
   - B. Dragula fields need new `.on()` function calls.